Archery Blog Updates

 All competition will be in one division (not divided into enrollment classes) and gender based award recognition will be given.

-What awards will be issued by KHSAA at the Region and State Tournaments?
+What awards are issued by KHSAA at the Region and State Tournaments?

-The KHSAA will give awards to the first and second place team, and the top four individuals at each region tournament.
+The KHSAA will give awards to the first and second place team, and the top five individuals (boys and girls) at each region tournament.
 These are in addition to any awards given by KY NASP.
+The KHSAA will give awards to the first, second and third place teams and the top five individual (boys and girls) finishers at the state tournament.

 How does a school enter the Archery Tournament?

 Each school may enter online in the school subsystem that your school will enter a team for the Archery tournament.
-School commitments to enter a team should be submitted by November 1st this year to allow for planning of the Archery State Tournament.
+School commitments to enter a team should be submitted by October 1, 2013 to allow for planning of the Archery State Tournament.

 COMPETITION RULES AND RESTRICTIONS FOR THE KHSAA STATE CHAMPIONSHIP

-The 2013 KHSAA State Archery Competition will be held during the period of March 16-19 to be hosted in Louisville in conjunction with the National Field Archery Association Competition.
+The 2014 KHSAA State Archery Competition will be held March 17th, in Louisville in conjunction with the National Field Archery Association Competition.

 Who advances to State Competition?